Optimal strategies in the all-heads coin game: Abstract

 \section{Abstract}

-We study a sequential coin-flipping game in which a player starts with~$n$ coins, each landing heads independently with probability~$p$.
-In each round the player flips all remaining coins and must set aside at least one coin showing heads; if no coin shows heads, the player loses.
-The player wins if and when all coins have been set aside.
-This is a stochastic shortest-path Markov decision process whose Bellman equation involves a nonlinear suffix-maximum operator.
-We analyse two natural strategies --- \One{} (set aside exactly one head) and \All{} (set aside every head) --- and determine the optimal winning probability~$w_{n,p}$ as a function of~$n$ and~$p$.
+We study a sequential coin-flipping game: a player starts with $n$~coins, each heads with probability~$p$, and in each round flips all remaining coins and must set aside at least one head, losing if none shows.
+The player wins once all coins have been set aside.
+The optimal winning probability~$w_{n,p}$ obeys a Bellman equation with a nonlinear suffix-maximum operator.
+For $p=\tfrac12$ every strategy achieves $w_{n,1/2}=\tfrac12$.
+For $p>\tfrac12$ the strategy~\One{} (set aside a single head) is optimal, $n\mapsto w_{n,p}$ is strictly increasing, and the limit $W(p):=\lim_n w_{n,p}$ has an explicit series representation with $p\le W(p)<1$.
+For $p<\tfrac12$ near~$\tfrac12$ we give a first-order perturbation expansion in $\delta:=\tfrac12-p$: the deficit satisfies $\tfrac12-w_{n,\,1/2-\delta}\approx\delta\,c_n$, where $c_n$ obeys a linear recursion for $n\ge7$ with limit $L\approx1.7035$.
+To first order the optimal-value sequence has a strict local minimum at $n=5$ and no local maximum.